 About me

 I am a second-year PhD student in Computer Science at the University of Massachusetts Amherst, being co-advised by Dr. Madalina Fiterau at the Information Fusion lab and Dr. Anna Green at the Sequence Analysis and Genomics (SAGE) lab.
+Now I am a Machine Learning Co-op (research intern) at Biogen, Synthetic Medicine Design.

 Before coming to UMass Amherst, I completed my Master’s degree with distinction in Applied Computational Science and Engineering from Imperial College London in 2024.
 I accomplished my master’s thesis “Hybrid CNN with Multimodal Data for Early Alzheimer’s Disease Forecasting” with the supervision of Dr. Madalina Fiterau and Dr. James Percival.
-I obtained a B.E. degree in Computer Science and Technology at China Agricultural University in 2023, and exchanged to the University of California San Diego in 2021 (University and Professional Studies program).
+I obtained a B.E. degree with distinction in Computer Science and Technology at China Agricultural University in 2023, and exchanged to the University of California San Diego in 2021 (University and Professional Studies program).

 News